Woman Who Came Back: Plot

 After a series of strange incidents, including a bouquet of flowers wilting at her touch, Lorna begins to believe that a supernatural force is taking control of her life.
 She begins to study the papers of Elijah Websters and finds a confession that explains a strange pact between a witch and the devil.
 When the witch dies, her spirit will pass into the body of the nearest young woman, who will gain her dark powers.
 Lorna believes that she is the latest vessel for the witch's power, the previous being the mysterious old woman whose body was never found.

-The local townspeople become suspicious and paranoid, believing that Lorna caused the illness of young Peggy, Matt's niece.
-Desperate to prove that there is nothing supernatural affecting the town or the woman he loves, Matt discovers the personal journal of Elijah Webster.
-Inside are the details of how Webster forged confessions of witchcraft to further his political standing.
-Matt hurries to show Lorna the journal, but finds her house being vandalized by some of the townspeople and Lorna fleeing in hysterical terror.
+The local townspeople become suspicious and alarmed, believing that Lorna caused the illness of young Peggy, Matt's niece.
+Desperate to prove that there is nothing supernatural affecting the town or the woman he loves, Matt finds the personal journal of Elijah Webster: it reveals Webster forged confessions of witchcraft to further his political standing.
+Matt hurries to show Lorna the journal, but finds her house being attacked by some of the townspeople and Lorna fleeing in terror.
 Lorna hallucinates and falls into the river.
 Matt saves her and, in the process finds the body of the old woman.
-Now believing that she'd been a victim of superstition, Lorna stays in town and marries Matt.
+Now understanding that she had been a victim of superstition, Lorna stays in town and marries Matt.

 Cast

 Production

-The Woman Who Came Back was shot at Chaplin Studios in April 1945.
+Woman Who Came Back was shot at Chaplin Studios in April 1945.
 The film was developed under the working title The Web.

 Release

-The Woman Who Came Back was distributed by Republic Pictures Corp. on December 13, 1945.
+Woman Who Came Back was distributed by Republic Pictures Corp. on December 13, 1945.

 It was also released on DVD in 1999.